 Because many of the street food chefs serving up Pad Thai and Pad See Ew don’t serve meat, you’ll pay the equivalent of 70 cents for a huge plate of noodles, topped with scallions, egg and a sweet glaze that makes you wish they operated in your hometown.
 It will be one of the tastiest things you eat while in Bangkok.

-Not only is street food in Bangkok simply scrumptious, it is found on almost every corner in some districts, and is a staple of local, and therefore authentic, Thai cuisine.
-Many of the Thai restaurants in other countries base their food exclusively off of Thai street food.
+Not only is street food in Bangkok simply scrumptious, but it is also found on almost every corner in some districts, and is a staple of local, and therefore authentic, Thai cuisine.
+Many of the Thai restaurants in other countries base their food exclusively on Thai street food.

 Bangkok is one of the best street food cities in the world, and if you’re feeling adventurous enough, it’s definitely recommended that you partake in the authentic cuisine served in these stalls.